 Noise measures based on the intensity and frequency of individual aircraft noise events is an effective way of conveying information about aircraft noise impacts.
-These measures are often more easily interpreted compared to the ANEC/ANEF.
-While 'Number Above' data show the number of events that are predicted to exceed a certain noise level at a given location, they do not show the intensity of noise to be experienced at that location.
+These measures are often more easily interpreted compared to the ANEF.
+While 'Number Above' data show the average number of events that are predicted to exceed a certain noise level at a given location, they do not show the intensity of noise to be experienced at that location.
 'Number Above' (NXX) measures indicate the average number of aircraft overflights per day exceeding a specified noise level (XX dBA).
 For example at the 5 event contour on the N70 map there would be expected to be on average 5 events per day that exceed 70 decibels.
-The ANEC and N65 and N75 contours are accessible on the Community & Environment - Busselton Margaret River Airport website.

-The ANECs and N70 contours will be used by the City's Strategic Planning Department in future land use planning and town planning scheme amendments to protect both the community and future amenity for noise sensitive land users.
+The ANEF and N70 contours will be used by the City's Strategic Planning Department in future land use planning and town planning scheme amendments to protect both the community and future amenity for noise sensitive land users.